spkcspider/spkcspider/README.md

 * export: export data (import not finished)
 * view: present usercontent to untrusted parties

+## strength
+* 0: no protection
+* 1-4: protection which can be provided by protections
+* 5: public attribute not set
+* 6-9: protections + public attribute not set
+* 10: index, can be used in combination with unique attribute to create a component unique to user

 # External usage

 There are some special GET parameters for services with special requirements: